-Now it is worth pointing out the S-Type’s styling has over the fullness of time proved the more visually robust of the pair, but that’s faint praise indeed.
+It’s worth pointing out the S-Type’s styling has over the fullness of time proved the more visually robust of the pair, but that’s faint praise indeed.
 A matter perhaps more akin to comparing degrees of a somewhat unsightly and mildly irritating skin disorder.

 It remains unclear who actually penned X200 and owing to this lack of attribution, it has latterly been (probably unfairly) placed at (former Jaguar Design Director) Geoff Lawson’s door.
-Now it’s known that Jaguar had planned (and partly styled) a car in this idiom during their brief period of independence, but it wasn’t until Ford took over in 1989 that the combination of Jack Telnack, William Clay Ford and latterly, the fragrant J. Mays saw Jaguar’s stylistic direction going maximum-Morse.
+It’s now known that Jaguar had planned (and partly styled) a car in this idiom during their brief period of independence, but it wasn’t until Ford took over in 1989 that the combination of Jack Telnack, William Clay Ford and latterly, J. Mays saw Jaguar’s stylistic direction going maximum-Morse.

-Side-on, the S-Type almost works.
+Side-on, X200 almost works.
 The glasshouse is well resolved and the pillars pleasingly (and now unfashionably) thin.
 Only the inconsistent treatment of the brightwork framing the DLO stands out as being ill-judged.
-Even the much criticised falling bodyside swage line now seems prescient, rather than awkward.
+Even the much criticised falling bodyside swage line now appears almost prescient, rather than awkward.
 The lower light-catching body crease employs a very slight wedge shape which lends the sheer sides some much needed dynamism.
 (That rubbing strip is a disgrace however)

 For the retro nose treatment to have been convincing, it needed to be supported by an equally nostalgic rear.
 Here, X200 falls apart entirely.
-Firstly, when you look at the Lyons cars, you’ll find the rear tapers noticeably towards the tail, lending his cars an athleticism their sheer sides would otherwise have denied them.
+Firstly, when you look at the Lyons-era cars, you’ll find the rear tapers noticeably towards the tail, lending his cars an athleticism their sheer sides would otherwise have denied them.
 Here, no such thing occurred, so from the rear three quarters, the car appears flabby, limp and under-resolved.